Writing in Our Lady Immaculate Catholic Primary School

 We encourage children to work together and talk by letting the children know that it’s okay to change their mind, all views are valid, how to be a good listener, using “Learning to Learn” such as talking partners/small group work and strategies to involve everyone.

 We help children know how to improve their writing by targeting our teaching based on next small steps, encouraging children to use the toolkit washing line.
-We include collaborative feedback from teachers, their peers and give the children the skills to identify the next steps in their own learning.
+We include collaborative feedback from teachers, their peers through editing stations and give the children the skills to identify the next steps in their own learning.

 “Three Rules for Literary Success: